femmerling/Flask-GAE-py27/readme.md

 # Motivation

-This is a modification of Blossom's [Flask GAE Skeleton](https://github.com/blossom/flask-gae-skeleton) .
-I modify this to run under the Python 2.7 Runtime.
-Credits to Thomas Schranz, Allan Berger, and Nik Graf for the initial skeleton.
+Running apps on appengine is really nice.
+However, you need a good skeleton to get you going fast.
 This is a project skeleton which includes some of the things (libs and configuration) that I pick for most projects.
+You can freely use this.

 # Components

-## General

-here is a list of assembled components

-* flask decorators for (cache_page, login_required)
-* gae specific monkeypatch for werkzeug debugger [http://dev.pocoo.org/projects/werkzeug/wiki/UsingDebuggerWithAppEngine](http://dev.pocoo.org/projects/werkzeug/wiki/UsingDebuggerWithAppEngine)
-* a simple user model
-* google appengine specific development/production environment switch
-* google appengine appstats configured
-* google appengine memcache caching backend configured
-* favicon.ico stub to avoid unneeded error logs
-* deck module with 26 char uuid generator
-* deck module with JsonProperty for the datastore
-* lib directory for external dependencies prepended to syspath

 ## Libraries